AntonStrand/1dv600-lab/need-to-know/theme-2.md

 #### levels of requirements
 I distinguish between them by using the term user requirements to mean the high-level abstract requirements and system requirements to mean the detailed description of what the system should do.

-1. __User requirements__ are statements, in a natural language plus diagrams, of what ser- vices the system is expected to provide to system users and the constraints under which it must operate.
+1. __User requirements__ are statements, in a natural language plus diagrams, of what services the system is expected to provide to system users and the constraints under which it must operate.
 The user requirements may vary from broad statements of the system features required to detailed, precise descriptions of the system functionality.

 2. __System requirements__ are more detailed descriptions of the software system’s functions, services, and operational constraints.
-The system requirements docu- ment (sometimes called a functional specification) should define exactly what is to be implemented.
+The system requirements document (sometimes called a functional specification) should define exactly what is to be implemented.
 It may be part of the contract between the system buyer and the software developers.

 ### Describe and discuss core requirements activities.
 Describe various techniques that can be applied, for example, in elicitation.